hunkim98/nextjs-client-jwt-boilerplate/README.md

 }
 ```

 If you will to create your server on your own, beware that this frontend server assumes that your user model has the described properties.
-If you wish to have other properties feel free to.
+If you wish to have other properties feel free to modify the properties.
 But do not forget that you need to also modify your backend model as well.

 ### Start project
 ```